 Huntly House, which was a mansion on the East Side of the close, is now the Museum of Edinburgh.
-Look out for the stone tablets which give the locals a telling off for opposing to it’s construction!
+Look out for the stone tablets which give the locals a telling off for opposing its construction!

 Bakehouse Close is named after the bakehouse on the West side of the close.
-This is where the bakers, hammermen or metalsmith used to live.
-Also the Archeson Family, who were the household staff to James VI and Charles I, used to live here too.
+This is where the bakers, hammermen, or metalsmiths used to live.
+Also, the Archeson Family, who were the household staff to James VI and Charles I, used to live here too.

 Carfax Close, A Malcolm Outlander Print Shop Scene